kevinpollet/serve/README.md

 srv [options]

 Options:
 -addr       The server address, "127.0.0.1:8080" by default.
 -auth       The basic auth credentials (password must be hashed with bcrypt and escaped with '').
--authfile  The basic auth credentials file following the ".htpasswd" format.
+-auth-file  The basic auth credentials following the ".htpasswd" format.
 -dir        The directory containing the files to serve, "." by default.
 -cert       The TLS certificate.
 -key        The TLS private key.
 -help       Prints this text.
 ```

 ### Library